resema/cheatsheets/orchestrator.md

   - [ ] Does this fit for other use cases?
 - [ ] What is the core concept of workflows
   - [ ] Is it extendable to this use case?
+- [ ] What's Vertex AI? -> Will most probably not fit here.

 # 4. Architectural Tasks
 - [ ] Stakeholder meeting, gather use cases